lww28/lww28.github.io/_pages/about.md

 ### 📄 Publications
 - Liu et al. "MissScore: High-Order Score Estimation in the Presence of Missing Data." *ICML 2025*
-- Liu*, Lin* et al. "A Skewness-Based Criterion for Addressing Heteroscedastic Noise in Causal Discovery." *ICLR 2025*
+- Lin*, Liu*, et al. "A Skewness-Based Criterion for Addressing Heteroscedastic Noise in Causal Discovery." *ICLR 2025*
 - Liu et al. "Causal Discovery with Mixed Linear and Nonlinear Additive Noise Models." *CLeaR 2024*

 For a complete list, visit the [publications page](/publications).